lukesmurray/markdown-anki-decks/README.md

 These are limitations of anki not Markdown anki decks.

+### Sounds

+Use the syntax `[sound:sound-file.mp3]` to add a sound to your card.

+Markdown anki decks support sounds which are stored in the same folder as the markdown file they are referenced by.

+`[sound:sound-file.mp3]` will work because it is in the same folder as the markdown file.

+`[sound:./sounds/sound-file.mp3]` will not work because it is in a different folder than the markdown file.

+All sounds must have unique filenames even if they are stored in different folders.

+These are limitations of anki not Markdown anki decks.

 ### Styling Cards

 The cards are styled with minimal css [markdown.css](markdown_anki_decks/styles/markdown.css).